 This is an inexpensive, casual Czech pub only a couple of minutes’ stroll from Charles Bridge.
 You never have to leave (until the staff force you to) – especially when prices are reasonable.

 Open: daily 10am-midnight.

 Double Trouble Club

 A bar and club with small party atmosphere and huge cocktail list.
-No one is going to be shocked by people dancing on tables or seats, or even on the bar.
+No one will be shocked by people dancing on tables or seats or even on the bar.
 Actually, this is the norm here.